-Combine all marinade ingredients.
+Combine all marinade ingredients in a bowl: turmeric, ground cumin, freshly cracked black pepper, sea salt flakes, full fat Greek yoghurt.
 Pat lamb shanks dry with a paper towel, and generously coat with marinade and let sit covered in the fridge for at least 1 hour (can be marinated overnight).

 Preheat oven to 180c (160 fan forced).
 In small pan, toast coriander seeds and cardamom pods on high until you can start to hear it sizzle and it becomes fragrant – approx. 1 minute, tossing constantly.
 Using a pestle and mortar (or zip lock bag and rolling pin), grind until coriander seeds crushed and start to resemble a powder.
 Cardamom pods should burst open.